open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.1.0/connectors/metadata-ingestion.md

 {% stepDescription title="1.
 Visit the Services Page" %}

 The first step is to ingest the metadata from your sources.
+To do that, you first need to create a Service connection first.
+This
+Service will be the bridge between OpenMetadata and your source system.

-To do that create a service connection first.
-Once a service is created, it can be used to configure metadata, usage, and profiler workflows.
+Once a Service is created, it can be used to configure your ingestion workflows.

-To visit the Database Services page, click on 'Settings' in the top navigation bar and select 'Databases' from left panel.

 {% /stepDescription %}